dfm/emcee/docs/tutorials/parallel.rst

-That's better!
+That’s better!
 This works because, in the global variable case, the dataset is only pickled and passed between processes once (when the pool is created) instead of once for every model evaluation.